MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-about-planning-functionality.md

 Planning has two elements: demand and supply.
 These must be held in balance to ensure that the demand is met in a timely and cost-efficient manner.

-- Demand is the common term used for any kind of gross requirement such as a sales order, service order, component need from assembly or works orders, outbound transfer, blanket order or forecast.
+- Demand is the common term used for any kind of gross requirement such as a sales order, service order, component need from assembly or production orders, outbound transfer, blanket order or forecast.
 In addition to these, application allows some other technical types of demand - such as a negative production or purchase order, negative inventory, and purchase return.
-- Supply is the common word used for any kind of replenishment such as inventory, a purchase order, assembly order, works order, or inbound transfer.
+- Supply is the common word used for any kind of replenishment such as inventory, a purchase order, assembly order, production order, or inbound transfer.
 Correspondingly, there can be a negative sales or service order, negative component need or sales return – all of which in some way also represent supply.

 Another goal of the planning system is to ensure that the inventory does not grow unnecessarily.
 In the case of decreasing demand, the planning system will suggest that you postpone, decrease in quantity, or cancel existing replenishment orders.